 Combine of Google fonts is another handy option as quite often you downloading a google font takes multiple requests and can be one of the biggest issues to slow down your site.

-In the CSS files area I only select to minify the files.
+In the CSS files area, I only select to minify the files.
 When using Kinsta hosting you have HTTP2.
-HTTP2 has all my files download at the same time so combining files is actually slower than having them separate.
-It wont help your page speed score but it will help your download speed.
+HTTP2 has all my files downloaded at the same time so combining files is actually slower than having them separate.
+It won’t help your page speed score but it will help your download speed.

-I turned everything on at first an my site broke. all my forms disappeared and my blog stopped working.
+I turned everything on at first and my site broke. all my forms disappeared and my blog stopped working.
 That was a BIG problem.